Exploiting Unlabeled Data with Multiple Expert Teachers for Open Vocabulary Aerial Object Detection and Its Orientation Adaptation: Experiments

 \paragraph{R-Box Selection Strategy} We compare the effects of two oriented box selection strategies: SJV and AJV.
 Fig.\ref{fig:score_analysis}(d)$\sim$(e) illustrates improved score correlation when employing SJV and AJV, which enhances the model training.
 Furthermore, Table~\ref{tab:ab_rbox_selection} shows that using both AJV and SJV score yields better results, e.g., achieving 24.3\% mAP$_{\mathrm{novel}}$ on DIOR-R and 34.9\% mAP$_{\mathrm{novel}}$ on DOTA-R. The visualization of selected pseudo-boxes is shown in Fig.~\ref{fig:box_selection_vis}.

-\paragraph{Dynamic Label Queue} To demonstrate the effectiveness of dynamic label queue, we conduct experiments on whether to adopt a dynamic update strategy or whether to use a label queue for storing pseudo-labels Table \ref{tab:ab2_dynamic_queue} shows substantial improvement achieved through applying dynamic updating strategy or using a label queue.
+\paragraph{Dynamic Label Queue} To demonstrate the effectiveness of dynamic label queue, we conduct experiments on whether to adopt a dynamic update strategy or whether to use a label queue for storing pseudo-labels.
+Specifically, we consider the following settings: \rmnum{1}) training the model without a dynamic queue; \rmnum{2}) incorporating teacher models to generate pseudo-labels at each iteration, and directly using these labels to train the student model without storing them in a queue; \rmnum{3}) constructing a static pseudo queue; and \rmnum{4}) implementing the proposed dynamic label queue.
+As shown in Table~\ref{tab:ab2_dynamic_queue}, adopting either a dynamic update strategy or a label queue leads to substantial performance improvements, with the proposed dynamic label queue achieving the most significant gains.

 To further illustrate that the dynamic queue can obtain more accurate pseudo-labels, we analyze the pseudo-labels in the dynamic label queue across different training iterations.
 As illustrated in Fig.~\ref{fig:queue_iter_analysis}, with the model iterations, the precision-recall (PR) curve expands outward (Fig.~\ref{fig:queue_iter_analysis} (a)), and mAP$_{50}^{\mathrm{novel}}$ of pseudo-labels shows significant improvements (Fig.~\ref{fig:queue_iter_analysis} (b)).
 This indicates that the dynamic label queue maintains richer and more accurate pseudo-labels as training progresses.